ff137/ff137/README.md

 ## 🌱 What I'm Working On

-Exploring the world of Self-Sovereign Identity (SSI) and DIDComm protocols.
-Hobby projects involve deep learning applied to cryptocurrency forecasting, and predictive modeling for complex data structures.
+Exploring the world of Self-Sovereign Identity (SSI) and Decentralized Web Nodes (DWNs).
+Hobby projects include deep learning for forecasting and predictive modeling.

 ## 🎨 My Interests